mariuszmspace/my-links/README.md

 - [Spectacle](https://www.spectacleapp.com/) - Control desktop windows via keyboard shortcuts -- `Objective C`
 - [StackStorm](https://github.com/StackStorm/st2) - IFTTT for Ops -- `Python`
 - [Steps Recorder (aka Problem Steps Recorder)](https://support.microsoft.com/en-us/help/22878/windows-10-record-steps) - Windows 7+, user records themselves reproducing a problem, they send video to you, you playback -- `closed source`
+- [Temporary Containers for Firefox](https://addons.mozilla.org/en-US/firefox/addon/temporary-containers/) - Open tabs, websites, and links in automatically managed disposable containers which isolate the data websites store (cookies, storage, and more) from each other, enhancing your privacy and security while you browse -- `addon`
 - [Twilight](https://play.google.com/store/apps/details?id=com.urbandroid.lux&hl=en) - F.lux for Android -- `closed source`
 - [uBlock Origin](https://github.com/gorhill/uBlock) - Ad blocker, only use Origin, do not use another uBlock -- `Firefox` `Chrome`
 - [unPaywall](https://unpaywall.org/) - When you view a paywalled scholarly article, Unpaywall automatically checks its open database of 28 million legal, open-access articles and tells you if you can get it elsewhere for free -- `JavaScript`